tremor-rs/tremor-www-docs/docs/tremor-query/operators.md

 select event from add into out;
 ```

-The `config` object is optional and only required for some operators.
-The configuration consists of key / value pairs.

-## runtime::tremor
+## script

-The tremor script runtime that allows to modify events or their metadata.
+The tremor script runtime allows to modify events or their metadata.
 To learn more about Tremor Script please see the [related section](../tremor-script/index.md).

-**Configuration options**:

-- `script` - The script to run.

 **Outputs**: